-Chlorophytum comosum, commonly known as the spider plant, is a vibrant houseplant with thin, arching leaves.
+Chlorophytum comosum, commonly known as the spider plant, is a vibrant houseplant with thin, arching leaves and lots of inherent beneficial properties.
 Its lively look and easy care needs make it a popular choice among new and experienced plant owners.
 However, even this easygoing plant has a few requirements for the soil it grows in.
 Read on to learn more about how to choose the best soil mix for your spider plants.

 - The Best Soil Mix for Spider Plants – The Essentials